 - In Everybody Loves Raymond, Debra Barone frequently berates her easygoing husband Ray for his failings and general willingness to leave the housework to her.
 But his father Frank makes him look positively workaholic domestically.

-- Doug Heffernan in King of Queens is another example. his idea of division of labour around the house is that he eats and Carrie washes up after him.
+- Doug Heffernan in The King of Queens is another example.
+His idea of division of labour around the house is that he eats and Carrie washes up after him.

 - In The Adding Machine, Mr. Zero is so Married to the Job that he refuses to do anything for his wife around the house or out of it.
 She berates him for just sitting on a chair and complaining about how tiring his workday is while she slaves her life away without vacations or pay, but he responds to her harangues with cold silence.